ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/index.md

 You can use synonyms (`AS` aliases) in any part of a query.

-The `GROUP BY`, `ORDER BY`, and `LIMIT BY` clauses support positional arguments.
-For example, `ORDER BY 1,2` will be sorting rows in the table on the first and then the second column.
+The `GROUP BY`, `ORDER BY`, and `LIMIT BY` clauses can support positional arguments.
+To enable this, switch on the [enable_positional_arguments](../../../operations/settings/settings.md#enable-positional-arguments) setting.
+Then, for example, `ORDER BY 1,2` will be sorting rows in the table on the first and then the second column.

 ## Implementation Details {#implementation-details}